Financing a Second Home: Investment vs Vacation Homes

 Just be sure to file the appropriate taxes for any rental income you get from your second home to avoid IRS penalties.
 You might need to consult a tax accountant for the best advice for those with rental income.

 A conventional loan is the best loan program for financing your second home.
-This loan type is a mortgage that is not guaranteed or insured by any federal government agency such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA) or the US department of Agriculture (USDA).
+This loan type is a mortgage that is not guaranteed or insured by any federal government agency such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA) or the US Department of Agriculture (USDA).
 A convention or “conforming” loan follows guidelines set by Fannie Mae and Freddie Mac.

 Conventional loans can be used to buy vacation homes and investment properties that are anywhere from one to four units.
 They also offer some of the lowest down payments available, letting you get into a home with as little as 3% down.
-If you make a 20% or more down payment then there’s no private mortgage insurance (PMI) payments!
+If you make a 20% or more down payment then there are no private mortgage insurance (PMI) payments!
 Finally, conventional mortgages have flexible loan terms, you can select any repayment period between 8 and 30 years.

 There are some caveats that apply particularly to conventional loans for second homes.
-Such as the second home can not be located within 50 miles of the primary residence for example.
+Such as the second home cannot be located within 50 miles of the primary residence for example.
 Understandably, it’s best to speak with an experienced salary-based mortgage consultant like the ones at American Financing to go over all the features and requirements of your conventional loan.